 Antibiotic; Curcuma long; Curcumin; Wound healing

-Download this article as:Copy the following to cite this article: Abbas E. K, Echrish H. H, Mohammed S. A. The effect of Curcuminvs.
+Abbas E. K, Echrish H. H, Mohammed S. A. The effect of Curcuminvs.
 Curcumin combined Antibiotic Ointmentson the Healing of skin wound.
-Biomed Pharmacol J 2021;14(3) |
+Biomed Pharmacol J 2021;14(3)

-Copy the following to cite this URL: Abbas E. K, Echrish H. H, Mohammed S. A. The effect of Curcuminvs.
+Abbas E. K, Echrish H. H, Mohammed S. A. The effect of Curcuminvs.
 Curcumin combined Antibiotic Ointmentson the Healing of skin wound.
 Biomed Pharmacol J 2021;14(3).
-Available from: https://bit.ly/3jl8F05 |
+Available from: https://bit.ly/3jl8F05

 Introduction

-Wounds are the main cause of physical illness,healing is a method of survival and an attempt to restore normal anatomical structure and function1 .Therefore,the property of living organisms is wound healing, in addition,wound cure is a process chain needed to extract invaded pathogens from the wounded tissue of the body and to completely or partially restructure the injured tissue,in general, wound healing takes place in three complex and overlapping interrelated stages, namely inflammation, granulation, and remodeling2.
+Wounds are the main cause of physical illness,healing is a method of survival and an attempt to restore normal anatomical structure and function.Therefore,the property of living organisms is wound healing, in addition,wound cure is a process chain needed to extract invaded pathogens from the wounded tissue of the body and to completely or partially restructure the injured tissue,in general, wound healing takes place in three complex and overlapping interrelated stages, namely inflammation, granulation, and remodeling2.
 Restoring damaged tissue is important for all surgical manipulations3.
 In general, wound healing is divided into three interconnected complex and overlapping phases: inflammation, granulation, and remodeling,collagen formation occurs at a rapid rate in the early stages of wound healing, accompanied by collagen breakdown in the remodeling process, where collagen cross-linking occurs and tensile strength increases,several factors influence the wound healing process, varying as age to nutritional status and neuropathy after wounding4.
 The cure of the wound is blocked by immune-suppressants, cytotoxins, and non-steroidal anti-inflammatory drugs,antibiotic, analgesic, and herbal medications, however, improve wound healing5.

 Various natural ingredients, plant ingredients that are composed of active principles such as triterpenes, alkaloids, flavonoids, and biomolecules facilitate the wound healing process 4.